leethomason/mecode/README.md

 convenient, human-readable layer just above GCode.
 If you often find yourself manually writing your own GCode, then mecode is for you.

+#### This Fork ####

+Although PRs are and will be submitted back upstream, this fork has some specific additional goals:
+- support for spindle
+- support for laser
+- commenting and basic documentation of the gcode output
+- GRBL 1.1 support / compliance

 Basic Use
 ---------
 To use, simply instantiate the `G` object and use its methods to trace your